 Even if you are only an occasional Amazon shopper, there are benefits to knowing what Amazon Pay is and how to use it.
 The service offers convenience and increased security by keeping your personal information in fewer places online.
-Some online retailers even offer discounts if you pay using Amazon Pay.
+Some online retailers even offer discounts if you use Amazon Pay for purchases.
 And if you have an Amazon account with a payment method stored, you’re all set to start using Amazon Pay.

 Amazon Pay is a payment service that Amazon owns and operates.
 It allows you to use your Amazon account information and address book on sites other than Amazon.
-This lets you get through checkout faster and without having to create a new account.
+This lets you get through checkout faster and without creating a new account.
 You can also use it to order and pay by voice using Alexa.

 JUMP TO KEY SECTIONS

 Amazon Pay is an online payment service that Amazon offers.
 Its main use is to order merchandise or to make charitable contributions using your Amazon account information and stored payment method.
 This does not only speed up the checkout process.
 It also allows you to order at many sites without setting up a new account for each one, which helps with identity security.
 Merchandise purchased is covered by Amazon’s “A-to-Z guarantee.”
 This may be superior to the policy of the retailer you’re using.
 You can also order and pay with your voice using the Alexa digital assistant.